 The Cowboy Way Jubilee has enjoyed excellent support and attendance by several of the Cowboy Stars Look-a-likes.
 We are looking forward to announcing who all will be joining us for 2020.
 If you’re interested in attending as a Look-a-like, please contact Leslei.

-Alan Bye — “Gabby Hayes”
+Alan Bye — “Gabby Hayes” (invited)

-Richard Falkenberg as “Bob Steele” (uncertain)
+Richard Falkenberg as “Bob Steele” (invited)